google/meterstick/README.md

 function that can execute SQL query.
 The `mode` can be `None` or `'mixed'`.
 The former is recommended and computes things in SQL whenever possible while the latter only computes the leaf Metrics in SQL.

+The default dialect it uses is GoogleSQL.
+You can use `set_dialect()` to choose other dialects.
+Currently we support

+*   PostgreSQL
+*   MySQL and MariaDB
+*   SQLite
+*   Oracle
+*   Microsoft SQL Server
+*   Trino SQL

+For other dialects, you can manually overwrite the default string templates at the top of `sql.py` file.

 ## Apache Beam